janetjoywilson/janetjoywilson.github.io/_posts/2018-11-24-christmas.md

 The message is “… one that will speak to youngsters from their earliest and most intimidating moments, and will carry them throughout their lives in a wonderfully empowering way…” (Children’s Literary Classics).

 Darla sent me a copy along with a couple of extra copies to donate to a school or local charity.
-My extra books will be for the sibling library at the Mount Sinai Hospital NICU department coordinated by Fabiana Bacchini founder of [HandFullHearts] (http://www.handfullhearts.com/).
+My extra books will be for the sibling library at the Mount Sinai Hospital NICU department coordinated by Fabiana Bacchini founder of [HandFullHearts](http://www.handfullhearts.com/).